 The security of our facilities is a top priority.
 We’re committed to using safety and security measures that meet the highest established standards for critical infrastructure protection.
-These include perimeter fencing and gates, lighting, and intrusion detection systems for the new switching station.
+These include perimeter fencing and gates, lighting and intrusion detection systems for the new switching station.

 How will PG&E minimize environmental impacts as a result of this project?

 PG&E is dedicated to planning, constructing and operating the project with minimal impact to the environment and local community.
-When developing projects, we work with applicable local, state and federal agencies, as well as environmental organizations and communities, to ensure the project is planned in a manner that minimizes and/or avoids environmental impacts while complying with applicable standards and requirements.
+When developing projects, we work with applicable local, state and federal agencies—as well as environmental organizations and communities—to ensure the project is planned in a manner that minimizes and avoids environmental impacts while complying with applicable standards and requirements.

 What will the project look like?

-PG&E plans to enclose the majority of the switching station equipment in a building or within walls.
-The associated transmission lines are likely to be installed underground, so will not be visible.
+PG&E plans to enclose the switching station equipment in a building or within walls.
+The associated transmission lines will be installed underground, so they will not be visible.

-We are working with a local architect to design a building that will enclose the major switching station components.
-The architect will produce a design that contextually fits the existing neighborhood and what is envisioned for the future.
+We have worked with a local architect to design a building that will enclose the major switching station components.
+The architect produced a design that contextually fits the existing neighborhood and what is envisioned for the future.